Iyad-alhanawi/Vigenere-cipher/README.md

 - Type `decryption` to decrypt text.

 ### Input
-- For encryption: Enter the plaintext and a key (lowercase letters only).
+- For encryption: Enter the plaintext and a key.
 - For decryption: Enter the ciphertext and the same key used for encryption.

 ### Output